Opening Reception: Saturday, March 7 from 5 – 8pm

 A star in the night sky is miraculously significant in and of itself.
 When many stars form a constellation, a more magical, expansive picture comes into view – inspiring mythologies, marking time, and offering modes of navigation through the darkness.
 Encompassing a breadth of creative voices and visions, Constellations honors New Mexico’s artists and artistic community as beacons for all who call this home.

-Artists: Tytianna Harris, Stephanie Lerma, Jen Pack, Jackie Riccio, and Sophia Sanchez
+Featuring: Tytianna Harris, Stephanie Lerma, Jen Pack, Jackie Riccio, and Sophia Sanchez

 Tytianna Harris’ practice centers around community and who she is as a young Diné woman, often focusing on her indigenous roots and ties to the southwest region.
 Coming from five generations of traditional Navajo weavers she has a more in depth relationship with the practice of textile arts beyond self-perceptions.
 In all her work, she hopes to make visible those dimensional social and cultural mores, to exhort those who see it.